braillescreen/MarkovifyTest/readme.md

 Simple markov testing program.
 Stuff will be documented below, but more changes will come to make this structured and include a running section and such things.

 ## Notes:
-Use pip install -r requirements.txt inside this dir to get all of those.
+* Use pip install -r requirements.txt inside this dir to get all of those.

-run.bat runs this.
-To generate another bit of text, press enter.
+* run.bat runs this.
+* To generate another bit of text after a generation, press enter.

+## Obtaining a file
 To go into the data folder and grab a file, use something like:
 ```
 "data/sc.txt"
 ```

-Now you can use the command line flag/switch thingy.
+You can also use the command line arg.
 You can use something like:
 ```
 python main.py data/constitution.txt
 ```